mficco/mficco.com/books.md

 10. Covenant of Water - Abraham Verghese
 11. The Alice Network - Kate Quinn
 12. The Bee Sting - Paul Murray
+13. 1929 - Andrew Ross Sorkin
+14. The Road to Character - David Brooks